ddosdor/onemeaning.dev/content/blog/How-I-built-my-blog-with-Nuxt.md

 My goal now is to do my best to please Google Lighthouse and get the design ready for SEO.
 I have some ideas for new blog posts and hope to write them regularly.

 This project is available on my [github](https://github.com/ddosdor/onemeaning.dev) so you can check it out.

-If you have any questions, feedback or suggestions about this site, feel free to reach out to me on [Twitter](https://twitter.com/ddosdor) or [LinkedIn](https://www.linkedin.com/in/sebastian-drzewicki-947459b0/).